-- 1. If at any time, the licensee violates the terms of the license or application: - a. a Probationary License may be issued; - a Plan of Corrective Action may be required; - c. the Department may pursue administrative, civil and/or criminal remedies according to applicable Rhode Island General Laws. - 2.
-A license may be denied, suspended, or revoked for: - a. failing to comply with these regulations; - b. providing falsified or misleading statements and/or documentation to the Department; and/or - c. making efforts to deceive the Department. - 3.
+- 1. If at any time, the licensee violates the terms of the license or application: - a.
+A Probationary License may be issued; - b.
+A Plan of Corrective Action may be required; - c.
+The Department may pursue administrative, civil and/or criminal remedies according to applicable Rhode Island General Laws.

+- 2. A license may be denied, suspended, or revoked for: - a.
+Failing to comply with these Regulations; - b.
+Providing falsified or misleading statements and/or documentation to the Department; and/or - c.
+Making efforts to deceive the Department. - 3.
 If at any time, under any license status, the Department finds that the health, safety or welfare of children, or the public, is in jeopardy, a summary suspension of the license may be ordered. - 4.
-If the Department takes licensing action to suspend or revoke the license, the program is obligated to: - a. post the Department's notification of this action in a prominent location near the program entrance.

-- b. notify the parents/guardians of enrolled children about the reasoning and timing of the licensing action. - c. provide the Department with the names and contact information for parents/guardians of enrolled children, upon request.
+If the Department takes licensing action to suspend or revoke the license, the program is obligated to: - a.
+Post the Department's notification of this action in a prominent location near the program entrance. - b.
+Notify the parents/guardians of enrolled children about the reasoning and timing of the licensing action. - c.
+Provide the Department with the names and contact information for parents/guardians of enrolled children, upon request.